apache/incubator-kie-kogito-website/trustyai.md

 ### Blog

 You can find more details about what is going on in the [TrustyAI blogposts](https://blog.kie.org/all?s=trusty) on the [KIE blog](https://blog.kie.org/).

+### Papers

+A detailed analysis of TrustyAI's explainability techniques is available in the [TrustyAI Explainability Toolkit](https://arxiv.org/abs/2104.12717) pre-print.